shin101/snapmart/README.md

 - each user's profile url param should be username not id
 - can use useOptimistic to improve comments for different posts #14.5 vid
 - make default text color gray
+- making a community post seems to not work